mlinke-ai/kev_in/README.md

 ### Common issues
 1. there is an issue on windows Systems treating mime-Types for JS files wrong.
-If you visit the website and only a green appears, pleas try to execute the `mimeTypesFix.reg` file and restart the server.
+If you visit the website and only a green screen appears without any content, please try to execute the `mimeTypesFix.reg` file and restart the server.